olivier3lanc/Scroll-Btween/example.md

 ---
-title: Side to side single playground
+title: Side by side single playground
 description: Code on left and sticky playground on the right
 layout: styleguide/page-single-playground
 ---